systemd

 systemd-journal has been designed first to be reliable and then to be fast.
 It includes several mechanisms to ensure minimal data loss under all conditions (e.g. disk corruption, tampering, forward secure sealing) and despite the fact that it utilizes several techniques to require minimal disk footprint (like deduplication of log entries, linking of values and fields, compression) the disk footprint of journal files remains significantly higher compared to other log management solutions.

-The higher disk footprint results in higher disk I/O during querying, since a lot more data have to read from disk to evaluate a query.
-Query performance at scale can greatly benefit by utilizing a compressed filesystem (ext4, btrfs, zfs) to store systemd-journal files.
+The higher disk footprint results in higher disk I/O during querying, since a lot more data has to be read from disk to evaluate a query.
+Query performance at scale can greatly benefit from using a compressed filesystem (ext4, btrfs, zfs) to store systemd-journal files.

 systemd-journal files are cached by the operating system.
 There is no database server to serve queries.
 Each file is opened and the query runs by directly accessing the data in it.